InfoLab21/scc-thesis-template/README.md

 The differences in the [main.tex](./main.tex) file.

+#### Headers

 Explicitly states A4 paper and changed to two sided for reason below about headers:

 ``` latex
 \documentclass[twoside,12pt, a4paper]{report}
 ```

 Changed the header and footer so that on odd pages it shows the section title and on even pages it shows the chapter title in the header.
-In doing so needed to change to two sided and change the geometry command to use asymmetric so that the left margin is always 38mm, basically converting two sided back to one sided with respect to margins.
+In doing so needed to change to two sided and change the geometry command to use asymmetric so that the left margin is always 38mm, basically converting two sided back to one sided with respect to margins. **Note** you could have both headers in the center instead of one on the left and one on the right by changing the `LE` and `R0` to `CE` and `CO`.

 ``` latex
 \newgeometry{left=38mm, right=25mm, top=25mm, bottom=25mm, asymmetric, includeheadfoot}